Encounters with the Constitution

 AMST 5##: Encounters with the Constitution

-- Week 1: Foundations of Constitutional Authority, Monday – Friday
+- Week 1: July 6-10, Foundations of Constitutional Authority, Judicial Review, and Federalism

-- Week 4: Modern Constitutional Debates and Rights, Monday – Friday
+- Week 5: August 3-6, Modern Constitutional Debates and Rights

 This course is a part of the Jack Miller Center’s Civics Foundations Graduate Consortium, which seeks to provide K-12 teachers with high-impact graduate education centered around American civics and history.
 Click the link below to read more about the consortium and explore other available courses.